CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Conclusions

-We propose a transformer-based vision architecture called CrossFormer.
-Its core design includes a cross-scale embedding layer and long-short distance attention (LSDA) module.
-Further, we propose dynamic position bias (DPB), making the relative position bias apply to any input size.
-Experiments show that CrossFormer achieves better performance than other vision transformers on several representative vision tasks.
-Especially, CrossFormer shows improvements in detection and segmentation in a large margin, which indicates that cross-scale embedding and LSDA are particularly essential for dense prediction vision tasks.
+We proposed a novel transformer-based vision architecture, namely CrossFormer.
+Its core ingredients are Cross-scale Embedding Layer (CEL) and Long Short Distance Attention (LSDA), thereby yielding the cross-attention module.
+We further proposed a dynamic position bias, making the relative position bias apply to any input size.
+Extensive experiments show that CrossFormer achieves superior performance over other state-of-the-art vision transformers on several representative vision tasks.
+Particularly, CrossFormer is demonstrated to gain great improvements on object detection and segmentation, which indicates that CEL and LSDA are together essential for dense prediction tasks.